jhipster/generator-jhipster/README.md

 ```
 This should open up your Web browser, with live reload enabled, on [http://localhost:9000](http://localhost:9000).
 This
 Grunt server has a proxy to the REST endpoints on the Java server which we just launched (on
-[http://localhost:8080/rest](http://localhost:8080/rest), so if you keep your Java server running, your Grunt server
+[http://localhost:8080/rest](http://localhost:8080/rest)), so it should be able to do live REST requests to the Java
-should have live REST data.
+back-end.

 **If you want to go further, and use hot reloading both on the client and the server side, please [go to this Wiki page](https://github.com/jdubois/generator-jhipster/wiki/Hot-reloading).**